wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 # 15. The *Jnani*

 >The <span style=font-style:normal>jnani</span> is the supreme and also the witness.
-He is both beïng and awareness.
+He is both being and awareness.
 In relation to consciousness, he is awareness.
-In relation to the universe, he is pure beïng.
+In relation to the universe, he is pure being.

 **Questioner:**&ensp;Without God’s power nothing can be done.
 Even you would not be sitting here and talking to us without Him.

-**Maharaj:**&ensp;All is His doïng, no doubt.
+**Maharaj:**&ensp;All is His doing, no doubt.
 What is it to me, since I want nothing?
 What can God give me or take away from me?
 What is mine is mine, and was mine even when God was not.
-Of course, it is a very tiny little thing, a speck — the sense ‘I am’, the fact of beïng.
+Of course, it is a very tiny little thing, a speck — the sense ‘I am’, the fact of being.
 This is my own place, nobody gave it to me.
 The earth is mine; what grows on it is God’s.

 **Q:**&ensp;Did God take the earth on rent from you?